Kristina01111000/lavendersite/README.md

     native plants: not started yet, will be whole sale, immediate education for zone b, can order the plants through her, book consultation with her, 2-3 years until propagation is available, get started next summer

-focus on lavender for now, limited time to buy native plants, with an end date wants a pronunciation thing on website

 list of options in the search with returns, given table limited to cny region, zone, moisture content, sunlight, topography include link for people to figure out their zone

 Waiting on Janet:
-- podcast won't be ready until feb/march
+- podcast won't be ready until feb/march?
     - podcast will be on anchor, see how that works with bluehost
     - subscribe to our podcast here link, make a new page for the podcast list of episodes with a link to them
 - See what best app for posting on multiple sites is (instagram, facebook, the website)

-to do:
-Add subscribe to newsletter in a banner above footer

 For shop:
 See if I can add categories for sorting link prairie moon, not native range